-You can use pore strips to lift dirt and oil from the follicle to unclog pores instantly.
+You can use pore strips to instantly lift dirt and oil from the follicle to unclog pores.
 Be sure to find strips that are designed with sensitive skin in mind.
 MDacne blackhead strips are made of natural, plant-based fibers that remove oxidized sebum and other pore-clogging materials.
 After using a blackhead strip, follow up with a salicylic acid cleanser and treatment cream or retinol to prevent future blackheads.

 Are there any office treatments that can help with large skin pores?